 No more agonizing or arguing over whether to invite every single cousin or the fallback of implementing a no-kids policy.
 Simply invite your parents (or not!) and besties, and be done with it.
 When the guest list is cut by 90 percent, most people understand if they didn’t make the cut.
-Will Great Aunt Gloria lose it over being left out?
+Will great aunt Gloria lose it over being left out?
 Weigh that against being able to recognize—and be truly happy to see—every face in your crowd.

 Lusting after that limited edition French china on Etsy?
 Go ahead.
 Buy a set or three.
 Dreaming of that florist you found on Instagram to make a table arrangement?
 Go ahead.
 DM her.
 When you’re just decorating one table (think: a super-chic dinner party) or one small room (hey, dancing is mandatory for you), the pressure’s off—especially when it comes to your wallet.

 Walking down the "aisle" of a courthouse, a garden, a restaurant or your own backyard doesn’t call for a 25-foot couture train—or the months of fittings that go with it.
-Want to wear a badass jumpsuit à la Solange?
+Want to wear a badass jumpsuit à la Solange or non-traditional color?
 Do your thing.
 And if you do want the big gown, that’s your decision to make as well.
 The point is, you’re controlling things, not the dress code or other people’s expectations.
 (P.S.
 That also means no need to force your BFFS into matching bridesmaids dresses either.
 Just sayin’.)